New Episodes every Tuesday and Friday!

 Transcript

 Brad Minus: And welcome back to another episode of Life-Changing Challengers.
 Of course, I'm your host, Brad minus, and I am super lucky to have Shana Meyerson.
-She is the founder of YOGAthletica, where she teaches online yoga, in person yoga, and she's amazing.
+She is the founder of Yoga Athletica, where she teaches online yoga, in person yoga, and she's amazing.
 But her story of how she got there is nothing short of amazing.

 How are you doing today, Shana?